Frijol/climate-change/GLOSSARY.md

 alternative energy development plan

 ## affluenza
-Portmanteau of affluence and influenza, relating to overload, debt, anxiety and waste from consumerism [Friedman 53][Friedman]
+Portmanteau of affluence and influenza, relating to overload, debt, anxiety and waste from consumerism [Friedman, 53][Friedman]

 ## AGC
 automatic generation control uses an area control error (ACE) signal to adjust the governors of electrical generation plants for droop control - keeping all the grid generators running at the same frequency